 It is providing solutions to people’s needs.
 The better you know and understand your customer’s needs, the easier it will be for you to make good your promise to them.

-A brand should have a solid artist statement which can be private or public but depends on the direction you want to take.
+A brand should have a solid artist statement.
+This can be private or public but depends on the direction you want to take.
 The artist’s statement will be a reflection of the style, personality, and the worth of your work.

 It is necessary regardless of what the purpose of building or creating art is.

-Having a website and some social media handles will be helpful.
+Having a website and social handler (one username across all social channels) will be helpful.